 When symptoms do show up, the most important habit is refusing to guess.
 Plenty of "dead battery" cases turn out to be a single weak module, a cooling fan, or something outside the pack entirely.
 A proper hybrid diagnostic tells you what's actually failing before you spend money — which is the whole point.

 Hybrid batteries are more resilient than most owners think.
-Used regularly, kept cool, and checked at the first sign of trouble, a pack can serve you well for a long time.
+Driven regularly, parked cool, kept clean, and checked at the first sign of trouble, a pack can serve you well for a long time.
 And when it does eventually need attention, catching it early almost always means more choices and a smaller bill.

 If your hybrid is showing any of the early signs above, it's worth a look before the warning light forces the issue.